google-parfait/tensorflow-federated/docs/federated_learning.md

 pattern, where all code must be constructed inside a `tf.Graph` that TFF controls.
 This means currently TFF cannot consume an already-constructed model;
-instead, the model definition logic is packaged in a no-arg function that returns a `tff.learning.Model`.
+instead, the model definition logic is packaged in a no-arg function that returns a `tff.learning.models.VariableModel`.
 This function is then called by TFF to ensure all components of the model are serialized.
 In addition, being a strongly-typed environment, TFF will require a little bit of additional *metadata*, such as a specification of your model's input type.

 #### Aggregation